penn-wonderlab/penn-wonderlab.github.io/_projects/frog.md

 title: "Orchestrating Idea Flows in Knowledge Communities"
 image: /img/flow-frog.png
 description: |
-  The purpose of this project is to examine the extent to which Orchestration Graphs could facilitate productive collaboration in online classes.
+  The purpose of this project is to examine how orchestration graphs could facilitate productive collaboration in online classes.
 people:
   - bodong
   - stian